cloudflare/cloudflare-docs/content/api-shield/security/schema-validation/configure.md

 # Configure Schema Validation 2.0

 Schema Validation 2.0 allows all corresponding configuration calls to be made via API.
-It centers more around individual endpoints and lets you set mitigation actions for each endpoint individually.
+This validation centers more around individual endpoints and lets you set mitigation actions for each endpoint individually.
 Additionally, you can use Cloudflare-provided learned schemas that we [learn automatically](/api-shield/management-and-monitoring/#endpoint-schema-learning) from your traffic for individual endpoints.

 {{<Aside type="note">}}